Patrick-Geo7/Patrick-Geo7/README.md

 - 🌱 I’m currently learning machine learning and software engineering.
 - 👯 I’m looking to contribute on an open source project in the field of machine learning or artificial intelligence
 - 🤔 I’m looking for help with my machine learning path
-- 📫 How to reach me: 	:incoming_envelope: patrick.georges18@gmail.com
+- 📫 How to reach me: -	:incoming_envelope: patrick.georges18@gmail.com <br>
                         [LINKEDIN](linkedin.com/in/patrick-georges)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have good culinary skills 😄